 View this post on Instagram

 One of the perks of trekking is beautiful, dreamy campsites.
-Camping one be enjoyed anywhere, but the beauty of camping between the mountains is something different, you have to be there to feel it.
+Camping can be enjoyed anywhere, but the beauty of camping between the mountains is something different, you have to be there to feel it.
 And only the Himalayas are mountains, everything else are hills. #trekking #mountains #camping #beautifulcampsites #himalayas #storiesfromthehimalayas #indiahikes #kedarkanthatrek #travelstories #traveldiaries #himalayantrek #natgeo #lonelyplanetindia #darkgreenadventures #backpackingindia #incredibleindia #snapseed #trekkspot #outlooktraveller #_travellersofindia

 View this post on Instagram